Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 In other words, Don’t Give up & keep building EAT aka authority so you can quickly get out of this phase.

-Learn More: A Research Study By Ahrefs On How long does it take to Rank On Google First Page
+Learn More: A Research Study By Ahrefs On How long does it Take to Rank On Google First Page

 Complete Guide To E.A.T In Google Algorithm